francescobonesi/gamma-platform/ReadMe.md

 ## What is missing from the solution

+* unit tests (due to lack of time for adding them)
 * load balancer implementation
 * eventual service discovery service (like Eureka) for optimal scaling of API services
 * implementation of OAuth2 token verification (spring security OR custom filter)